Ljinod/cozy-docs/src/documents/en/hack/cookbooks/sharing.html.md

 for further use, and in order to do so we have to add a **docType**.
 This is mandatory if we want to manage our document and the applications that can access it.<br />
-With this step CouchDB generates the **id** and the **docType** was automatically added by Cozy-sharing: we got rid of the first two items on our list!
+With this step CouchDB generates the **id**, the **docType** was automatically added by Cozy-sharing: we found the first two items on our list!

 > *Alice*: Is the id field useful besides being an identifier?<br />
 > *Cozy*: You're right, it serves another purpose that we will explain in an